Query Your Infrastructure

 -

-retrieves information about users, including thename
+userretrieves information about users, including thename,UID,GID,home,shell, and more. -

 MQL has resources that are platform specific as well.
 These are some examples: